 What To Get: Shrimp remoulade, anything with crab in the title, Cafe Brulot for dessert.

-Why It’s Cool: Chargrilled oysters
+Why It’s Cool: Chargrilled and fried oysters

 What To Get: Chargrilled oysters